Organic farming in New Zealand

-Organic farming in New Zealand dates from 1930 and began on a commercial scale in the 1980s.
-It is now an increasing segment of the framing market, with some of the larger companies such as Wattie's becoming involved.
+Organic farming in New Zealand began in the 1930s and became more popular in the 1980s.
+It has gained importance within the farming market, particularly with the recent involvement of larger companies, such as Wattie's.

 Lincoln University, which has a strong focus on agricultural research, operates the Biological Husbandry Unit which first opened in 1976 and now focuses on organic and sustainable agriculture.
-The University also operates the 57 hectare Kowhai Farm that is managed to BIO-GRO Organic Production Standards.
+The university also operates the 57 hectare Kowhai Farm that is managed to BIO-GRO Organic Production Standards.

-Land use patterns show in 2002 there were 46,886 hectares of land certified as either fully organic or in transition to becoming fully organic.
+Land use patterns show that, in 2002, there were 46,886 hectares of land certified as either fully organic or in transition to becoming fully organic.

-Types of Farming in New Zealand
+Types of farming in New Zealand

 There are five major types if farming in New Zealand: sheep, dairy, beef, horticulture, and aquaculture.
 New Zealand has approximately 25.14 million sheep, which is almost 5 times greater than the human population.
-Much less than sheep, but still a significant number, New Zealand has approximately 5.91 million dairy cattle.
-These two species play a significant role in New Zealand’s farming industry.
+New Zealand also has approximately 5.91 million dairy cattle.
+These two species play a significant role in New Zealand's farming industry.

-Government Influence on Policy
+Government influence on policy

 The New Zealand government has been introducing regulations on farmers to help address environmental issues caused by agriculture.
-New Zealand’s agricultural land use contributes to 49% of the nation’s greenhouse gas emissions.
-New Zealand’s government has introduced policies to combat issues such as water quality, as well as sustainability-focused programs been developed to encourage change in farming practices.
+New Zealand's agricultural land use contributes to 49% of the nation's greenhouse gas emissions.
+New Zealand's government has introduced policies to combat issues such as water quality, and sustainability-focused programs have been developed to encourage change in farming practices.

 Some specific legislations the New Zealand government has implemented include: